 YOU MAY ALSO LIKE: How to Make Chocolate Covered Caramels.
 We use the same recipe to make the caramels, but add one more step and covered them in chocolate.
 They are absolutely perfect for giving as gifts.

 7 Tricks for Making the Best Salted Caramels at Home

-One thing we love about cooking is that no matter the recipe or technique, with practice and a little sense, it can become easy.
-When we first began to make caramels, we admit, things did not always work out.
+When we first made caramels, we admit, things did not always work out.
 In fact, some time ago, we published a salted caramel recipe on this very blog.
 It worked for us, but not for others.
 So, we went back to the drawing boards and did our best to learn more.
-That’s how we can confidently share the following lessons as well as this new (and improved) salted caramels recipe.
+That’s how we can confidently share the following tricks as well as this new and improved salted caramels recipe.

-When making caramels, it is important to do everything you can to prevent crystallization, which can make your caramels grainy and ruin the texture.
+When making caramels, it is important to do everything you can to prevent crystallization, which can make your caramels grainy, ruining the texture.